tuub/jper-sword-out/docs/system/SWORD.md

 ## Metadata Deposit

-This is the process which creates a new repository object containing the metadata from the notification
+This is the process which creates a new repository object containing the [metadata](https://github.com/JiscPER/jper-sword-out/blob/develop/docs/system/XWALK.md) from the notification.

 In line with section 6.3.3. of the SWORDv2 specification, it is as follows: